Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 We care about this type of assessment because it is the most meaningful and actionable.
 By measuring the impact of these stressors on our resting physiology, we can make adjustments that can lead to better health and performance.

-To assess chronic physiological stress levels, we have only two options: measuring first thing in the morning or measuring the whole night.
-This is when wearables come in, as they offer an alternative to morning measurements.
-Normally, we are not interested in measuring during the day, as this would simply reflect transitory stressors (light physical activity, digestion, having coffee, talking to a friend, etc.), resulting in noisy, de-contextualized data with dubious interpretation and limited actionability.
+We have only two options to assess chronic physiological stress levels: measuring first thing in the morning or the whole night.
+This is when wearables come in, offering an alternative to morning measurements.
+Typically, we are not interested in measuring during the day, as this would reflect transitory stressors (light physical activity, digestion, having coffee, talking to a friend, etc.), resulting in noisy, de-contextualised data with dubious interpretation and limited actionability.

 For more about the basics of HRV, from theory to measurements and case studies, check out the link below.